 Copy the gov.va.med.pats.migration.db.oracle.properties file from the etc folder in the temporary directory to the HealtheVet configuration directory.

+In the HealtheVet configuration directory, you must edit fields in the gov.va.med.pats.migration.db.oracle.properties configuration file.
+The properties file has comments that instruct you which fields to edit.
+This file contains information used to connect to the Oracle database during data migration.
+Note that directory location and file names are case sensitive.

 The root logger for PATSDM is gov.va.med.pats.migration.
 Add this logger and the corresponding appender to the log4j configuration file on the server where PATSDM will be deployed.
 Add the logger entry to the logger section of the log4j configuration file, and add the appender entry to the appender section.

 <logger name="gov.va.med.pats.migration" additivity="false"> <level value="debug"/> <appender-ref ref="patsdmDailyFileAppender"/> </logger>